JamesWLyon/PasswordManager/README.md

 * Just for clarification, the location input in the drop down, is the location for the username and password.
 Like if you were keeping a password for a gmail account the location could be "Gmail", if you were keeping a password for a github account the location could be "GitHub".

-* Also the random button generates a random password of whatever lengtb you have set.
+* Also the random button generates a random password of whatever length you have set.